Oxford Therapeutics London

 FDA

-In the United States, the Food and Drug Administration (FDA) has mandated that GLP-1 receptor agonist weight-loss medications be prescribed in conjunction with a behavioural change programme.
+In the United States, the Food and Drug Administration (FDA) has mandated that GLP-1 weight-loss medications be prescribed in conjunction with a behavioural change programme.
 The FDA’s approach aims to ensure that patients not only lose weight but also adopt healthier lifestyle habits, which is crucial for maintaining their weight loss in the long term.
-This regulatory stance underscores the necessity of a comprehensive treatment plan, as detailed on the pages of this website
+This regulatory stance underscores the necessity of a comprehensive treatment plan, as detailed on this website.

 NICE